 Polar coordinates are expressed as two values.
 One is a radius, and the other being the angle.
 The radius is a function of the x and y coordinates and is the angle.
 The following formulas are used to calculate the radius and angle.

 As you can see from the formulas the radius is a function of the square root of the sum of the x and y coordinates squared.
 In other words, the radius length acts as the hypotenuse on a triangle with lengths x and y.

 The angle that describes the rotation of the radius is equal to an angle in a triangle with sides x and y, and hypotenuse r.
 This is also known as the reference angle.

 More about Polar Coordinates

-Polar coordinates have been around for millennium.
-Coming about, as most math related concepts are, through a Greek scientist.
-More specifically a Greek astronomer who was looking to use functions to calculate the position of stars.
+Polar coordinates have been around for a millennium.
+Coming about, as most math-related concepts are, through a Greek scientist.
+More specifically a Greek astronomer was looking to use functions to calculate the position of stars.

-The angle in polar coordinates is often times described by the greek letter theta, and is measured in either degrees or radians.
-The radius denoted with r, is typically measure in a unit less measure, but some distance measure such as inches or meters could be used.
+The angle in polar coordinates is oftentimes described by the Greek letter theta and is measured in either degrees or radians.
+The radius denoted with r is typically measured in a unitless measure, but some distance measures such as inches or meters could be used.

 Polar coordinates are a way of displaying the location of a point in the 2-dimensional plane using a radius of a circle and angle as measure from the x-axis.